codesyracuse/starter-website/src/pages/mentor/index.md

 forTrainees: |-
   ## For Trainees

-  * for anyone who has never coded.
+  ### Who qualifies:
-  * for anyone who has college education comp sci or related.
+  * anyone who has college education comp sci or related.
-  * for anyone who has a coding bootcamp certificate.
+  * anyone who has a coding bootcamp certificate.
-  * for anyone who has dabbled with code on their own.
+  * anyone who has dabbled with code on their own.
+  * anyone who has never coded.
+  ### Requirements:
+  * Live in the Syracuse area
+  * 18 or older
-  * Requirements: live in CNY, be over 18, have 30 minutes a week.
+  * Have 30 minutes a week

 forMentors: |-
   ## For Mentors

-  * Qualification: know more than your trainee
+  * To Qualify: Know more than your trainee.
-  * Requirement: be over 18
+  * Requirement: 18 or older.

+  When you fill out the mentor form, we make a match with a trainee based on your skills and experience.
+Whether you have two years of experience, or twenty, we'll match you with a trainee that makes sense.
 developerGroups: |-
   ## For Trainees